mbah-cn/katacoda-scenarios/deploy-pods-in-kubernetes/step5.md

 ## Running Pods
-In the previous step, we created a Pod manifest that can be used to start a Pod running kuard.
-Use the kubectl apply command to launch a single instance of kuard:
+In the previous step, we created a Pod manifest that can be used to start a Pod running nginx.
+Use the kubectl apply command to launch a single instance of nginx:

 `kubectl apply -f nginx-pod.yaml`{{execute}}